Afghan Civil War (1928–1929): Soviet Union

 After coming to power in Afghanistan, the Saqqawists allowed Basmachi insurgents to operate in northern Afghanistan, who then had established themselves in parts of Kunduz, Takhar and Badakshshan provinces by March 1929.
 Repeated Basmachi incursions into Soviet territory eventually prompted the start of a Soviet operation in Afghanistan.

 Iran

 The Iranian military attache, Colonel Ali Khan, was under instruction by Reza Shah to protect the Shiite community of Afghanistan to the greatest possible extent that would not invite a Saqqawist attack on Iran.

 Germany

 While Germany itself was uninvolved in the war, the Afghan-German Trading Company was requested by Kalakani to assassinate Amanullah Khan on 15 April 1929, and were promised a large reward if they did so.
+However, this assassination never materialized.
+Ultimately, DACOM was forced out of business due to economic difficulties relating to the 1928-1929 Afghan civil war.